justin-marian/lambda-expressions/README.md

 ### Reducing Expressions

 Reduction involves applying **β-reduction** to redexes while considering name collisions to maintain variable scoping.
-The `reduce` function takes a redex in deconstructed form and returns the resulting expression after reduce **Normal/Applicative**.
+The `reduce` function takes a redex in deconstructed form and returns the resulting expression after the reduction applied, there are 2 types: **Normal/Applicative**.

 #### Normal Strategy